Skip to main content

 We only charge a 22% contingency fee of the final settlement.
 Other Michigan attorneys charge 331/3%.

-The State of Michigan has adopted no-fault insurance.
-What this means is that regardless of who is at fault, anybody Michigan resident injured in an automobile crash in the United States is entitled to certain benefits.
-Those benefits include:
+Michigan is a no-fault insurance state.
+This means that regardless of who is at fault, any Michigan resident injured in an automobile crash in the United States is entitled to certain benefits.

 • Lifetime medical care and support services